treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 During my PyCon 2016 sprints I helped a few open source projects improve their marketing copy (so someone hitting their website would better understand what their project did and who it was for).
 My pull requests during these sprints were text-based changes, not code changes.

-My PyCon 2017 sprints involved a lot of community work: discussions with folks about the PSF and the new code of conduct work group.
+My PyCon 2017 sprints involved a lot of community work: discussions with folks about the PSF and the new Code of Conduct working group.
 I spent much more time in Google Docs tweaking documents than I did using git.

 My sprints at PyCon 2018 involved writing talk proposals, meeting with new friends, and chatting with core developers about the soon-to-be-written [PEP 582][].
-I don't think I made any contributions to open source projects (outside of possibly inspiring an bullet point or two in that PEP).
+I don't think I made any contributions to open source projects (outside of possibly inspiring a bullet point or two in that PEP).
-But I had a great time and setting in the sprint rooms helped me get a lot of work done on my talk proposals.
+But I had a great time and sitting quietly in the sprint rooms helped me get a lot of work done on my talk proposals.

 **The sprints aren't one thing**.
 If you're not feeling like a code contribution is the thing you'd like to do during the sprints, get creative!